vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 step 8: Solve problems on arrays (easy -> medium -> hard)
     a) Easy
         -[X] largest element in an array
-        -[] second largest element in an array without sorting -[] check if array is sorted
+        -[X] second largest element in an array without sorting -[X] check if array is sorted
         -[] remove duplicate from the sorted array (two pointer problem) -[] left rotate an array by one place
         -[] left rotate an array by D place